Damen Avenue: Route description

 Throughout the south suburbs and the neighborhood of Beverly, the street assumes the role as disjointed residential streets.
 Damen Avenue is called Robey Avenue in Harvey and Dixmoor as well as Division Street in Blue Island.
 Between 153rd and 151st streets, Robey Avenue served as the eastern edge of the now-demolished Dixie Square Mall.

 Damen Avenue resumes as a thoroughfare north of 87th Street/Beverly Boulevard.
 Damen Avenue is in proximity to the Robert Lindblom Math & Science Academy and Back of the Yards College Preparatory High School north of 63rd Street and south of 47th Street respectively.
 North of 47th Street, Damen Avenue has a wide, one-block-long median serving industries and a mall before the road ends shortly after.

 Damen Avenue resumes at Pershing Road; however, the intersection is unusually designed with southbound traffic shifting one block west.
-Damen Avenue meets I-55 at a single-point urban interchange.
+Damen Avenue meets I-55 (Stevenson Expressway) a single-point urban interchange.
 Damen Avenue crosses over the South Branch Chicago River and the Chicago Sanitary and Ship Canal as well as industries surrounding the river.
 Damen Avenue crosses under a series of railroad tracks (including the BNSF Line) between 17th Street and 14th Street.
 The avenue then becomes a 4 or 5-lane divided highway through the Illinois Medical District.
-After crossing I-290 and the Blue Line, Damen Avenue serves Malcolm X College as well as the United Center, cutting through a series of parking lots.
+After crossing I-290 (Eisenhower Expressway) and the Blue Line, Damen Avenue serves Malcolm X College as well as the United Center, cutting through a series of parking lots.
 After Washington Boulevard, the avenue downgrades to a two-lane road.

 Damen Avenue meets Milwaukee Avenue and North Avenue at a six-way intersection in the heart of Wicker Park.
 The Bloomingdale Trail serves Damen Avenue at Churchill Street.
 Damen Avenue meets I-90/I-94 (Kennedy Expressway), but access is limited to inbound expressway entrance and outbound expressway exit.
 Damen Avenue crosses over the North Branch Chicago River via a tied-arch bridge.
 This bridge is one of a few locations where there are two bike lanes per direction.
 At the six-way intersection of Diversey Parkway and Clybourn Avenue, Damen Avenue serves Lathrop Homes as well as retail stores like Costco.
 The roadway eventually ends at Bryn Mawr Avenue at the Rosehill Cemetery.
 Beyond the cemetery, Damen Avenue is a residential street once again.
 This residential street has a few gaps, one of which is home to the Misericordia Home.
-Damen Avenue ends at Howard Street, where the road continues north as Custer Avenue.
+Damen Avenue ends at the northern city limits at Howard Street, where the road continues north as Custer Avenue in Evanston.